nrwl/nx/docs/guides/monorepo-nx-enterprise.md

 Note `all the projects affected by a PR/commit`.
 This is very important.
 Monorepo-style development only works if we rebuild, retest, and relint only the projects that can be affected by our changes.
 If we instead retest everything, we will get the the following problems:

-- The performance of we CI will degrade over time.
-The time it takes to run the CI should be proportional to the impact of the change, not the size of the repo.
+- The performance of CI checks will degrade over time.
+The time it takes to run the CI checks should be proportional to the impact of the change, not the size of the repo.
 - We will be affected by the code your change didn’t touch

 We should utilize `affected:*` commands to build and test projects.
 Read more about them [here](./monorepo-affected).